Yul Brynner: The King and I

 Cecil B. de Mille hired Brynner for The Ten Commandments (1956) to play Ramesses II opposite Charlton Heston after seeing him in the stage version of The King and I, telling Brynner backstage that he was the only person for the role.
 He rounded out his year with Anastasia (1956), co-starring with Ingrid Bergman under the direction of Anatole Litvak.
 Both films were big hits and Brynner became one of the most in-demand stars in Hollywood.

 MGM cast Brynner as one of The Brothers Karamazov (1958), which was another commercial success.
 Less so was The Buccaneer (1958), in which Brynner played Jean Lafitte; he co-starred with Heston, Inger Stevens, Claire Bloom and Charles Boyer in a historically accurate tale of the Battle of New Orleans.
 The film was produced by De Mille and directed by Anthony Quinn.

 MGM used Brynner again in The Journey (1959), opposite Kerr under the direction of Litvak, but the film lost money.
 So too did The Sound and the Fury (1959) based on the novel by William Faulkner with Joanne Woodward.

 Brynner then received an offer to replace Tyrone Power, who had died during the making of Solomon and Sheba (1959) with Gina Lollobrigida.
 The movie, a huge hit, caused the development of a planned Brynner film about Spartacus to be postponed.
 When the Kirk Douglas film Spartacus came out in 1960, Brynner elected not to make his own version.

 1960s

 Brynner tried comedy with two films directed by Stanley Donen: Once More, with Feeling!
-(1960) and Surprise Package (1960), but public response was underwhelming.
+(1960) and Surprise Package (1960), but public response was weak.
 He made a cameo in Testament of Orpheus.